plivo/plivo-browser-sdk2-examples/README.md

   jwtToken.prototype = Object.create(accessToken.prototype);
   jwtToken.prototype.constructor = jwtToken;

+  /*
-  //Implement the abstarct method 'getAccessToken'
-  //Customer's need to define their own logic to fetch accessToken
-  //They may like to have their own app server to generate accessTokens.
+  Implement the abstarct method 'getAccessToken' Customers need to define their own logic to fetch accessToken They may like to have their own app server to generate accessTokens.
-  //This method gets re-called (SDk takes care of it) just before the expiry of ongoing access token and fetches a new valid token jwtToken.prototype.getAccessToken = async function() {
+  This method gets re-called (SDk takes care of it) just before the expiry of ongoing access token and fetches a new valid token
+  */
+  jwtToken.prototype.getAccessToken = async function() {
     //get JWT Token
     var tokenGenServerURI = "https://api/url/to/fetch/accessToken"